wtchen/datatools-ui/docs/dev/deployment.md

 $ java -jar target/datatools.jar
 ```

-The application should now be accessible at `http://localhost:9000` (or whatever port you specified in `config.yml`).
+The application back-end should now be running at `http://localhost:9000` (or whatever port you specified in `config.yml`).
+The front-end assets are pointed to by the back end at whatever s3 bucket name is specified in `config.yml` at `application.assets_bucket`.

 ## Configuring Modules